February 14th 2018

 "As for the egg harvesting procedure itself, it took about 15 minutes.
 I was heavily sedated throughout, and the recovery period was quick- I only took one day off work.
 My boss was incredibly flexible and understanding.

 I think that in time it will become normalised and women will start looking into it at a younger age.

 Jenny, 29, is an editor at a major publishing house.
-A conversation with a friend prompted her to discuss egg freezing with her partner, and they made subsequent appointments as a couple to discover if it was for them.
+A conversation with a friend prompted her to discuss egg freezing with her partner.
+After several clinic appointments, they decided against egg freezing.

 “I’m in a very happy relationship of three years.
 Although I live with my boyfriend, we’re not married yet and we’re definitely not ready to swap our carefree life of zero responsibilities (minus making it to work every day) for a life of parenthood for at least four or five more years.

 "Saying that, I definitely want a family when the time is right, and I could never imagine myself not having kids.
 So, when my best friend told me over a bottle of prosecco that she’d spoken to a fertility expert who had told her she should be seriously considering freezing her eggs at 29, I felt nervous.
 Did that mean I should be considering freezing my eggs too?

 "After talking it through with my boyfriend, I booked into a London egg clinic to see what it was all about.
 I knew it was expensive, so I chose the first clinic based on the fact that it offered egg donation programmes - this means you can freeze your eggs for free, but only if you also donate some of them to other women who can’t conceive.

 "Before they could find out if I was eligible for egg donation, I had to go through a full medical history and have two tests done - a pelvic ultrasound which counts how many follicles you have to figure out your ovarian reserve (this doesn’t hurt, but isn’t particularly comfortable either) and a blood test to measure your AMH (Anti-Mullerian Hormone) level.